 “As Latinas we are passionate.
 I like to think that a lot of the time the ‘why’ is our familia.
 Who you’re doing this? or what you’re doing it for? what legacy are you wanting to leave behind?
 Who are you going to impact and inspire next to do it behind you?”

 Much like everyone else, she holed up with her family during the pandemic and also started finding her way back to music with her husband, Christian musician Israel Houghton — including singing in Spanish.
 She and her husband, along with his band New Breed, have been performing intimate concerts throughout Los Angeles with a live album coming out Oct.
 22. The bi-coastal 37-year-old films The Real in LA and recently moved to NYC to be closer to her family.
-During our chat she shared that she likes to come home and change into her cozy La Voute loungewear and uses Olay’s new body lotion with collagen for firming and hydrating.
+During our chat she shared that she likes to come home and change into her cozy La Voute loungewear and uses Olay’s body lotion with collagen thanks to LA’s notorious sunny weather.
 “I need moisture, the dry heat in LA, your girl needs moisture, and it has collagen in it.
 I’m absolutely obsessed.
 This for me, it’s my me time, when I’m not doing all of my work.
 The first thing I do when I come home is take a shower, cover myself in this, put on some good fuzzy socks, [and] get in the bed.”

 She’s partnered with the brand and is excited about the fact that Olay Body, a P&G brand, is working with LISC NYC to provide direct financial relief to Latina-owned businesses in Upper Manhattan and surrounding areas.
 “I love what they’re doing to empower and encourage women of color entrepreneurs,” she says, adding that the brand has been a staple in her household growing up.
 Her own brands also have new additions, with La Voute and XIXI launching new collections, The Knits and 1983 Collection, respectively.